<> <> <> <>

 It can be interesting to dive into how much sex people are having based on their life stage and age.

-The average amount of sex people have in part depends on age group.
+The average amount of sex people have in part depends on the age group.
 Data from the Kinsey Institute research team found that American adults in the 18-29 age group have sex 112 times per year.
-In the 30-39 age group, couples have sex about 86 times per year and over 28% of 45-year-olds have sex once per week [4].
+In the 30-39 age group, couples have sex about 86 times per year, and over 28% of 45-year-olds have sex once per week [4].

 In your 30s, testosterone levels drop by about 10%, which can lower your libido and your sex drive tends to drop 1% per year until your 40s [5].